robertoshimizu/fullstack-vue-graphql-starter/README.md

 # fullstack-vue-graphql-starter
 Development from the Udemy Stack by Reed Barger

-To start the Appolo server:
+To start the Apollo server:
 ```
 npm run
 ```